kwesilarry1/Robot.txt-Scrapper/README.md

-A tool that automatically scraps the robot.txt contents of a website and save the results to a file for later analysis
+A tool that automatically fetch the robot.txt contents of a website and save the results to a file for later analysis